csengineer13/homeside-code-kata/README.md

 - [x] Setup basic submission form
 - [x] Pass data AND file, create basic new entry, refresh table's data
 - [x] Pull "file" into a seperate linked table
+- [ ] Move step 3's buttons to the main navigation bar [Not ideal for "actions", but will suffice for now]
+- [ ] Wire buttons up to load different content in modal
+- [ ] Add clientside validation for basic form
+- [ ] Add "toast" notifications for SubmitTask method on front-end
+- [ ] Select2 for user form select
+- [ ] Clean form and toast stylings
 - [ ] Store filepath and url?
 URL can probably be a way to retrieve via a get request using fileID
-- [ ] Add clientside validation for basic form
-- [ ] Add "toast" notifications for SubmitTask method on front-end -
+	- Need a way to retrieve file from stored Byte Array

 #### Housecleaning: Bonus